Paving the way for transitions --- a case for Weyl geometry

 To make the present contribution essentially self-contained, we start with a short description of Weyl geometry, already with physical meaningful interpretations in mind, exemplified by the well-known work of Ehlers/Pir\-ani/Schild (section 2).
 In a first transition we see how Jordan-Brans-Dicke (JBD) theory with its scalar field, `non-minimally' coupled to gravity, fits neatly into a Weyl geometric framework (section 3).
 The different ``frames'' of JBD theory correspond to different choices of scale gauges of the Weylian approach.
 Usually this remains unnoticed in the literature, although the basic structural ingredients of Weyl geometry are presupposed and dealt with in a non-explicit way.

 The link is made explicit in a Weyl geometric version of generalized Einstein theory with a non-minimally coupled scalar field, due to Omote, Utiyama, Dirac e.a.
 (WOD gravity), introduced in section 4.
-Strong reasons speak in favour of its integrable version (IWOD gravity) close to, but not identical with, (pseudo-) Riemannian geometry.
-An intriguing parallel between the Higgs field of electroweak theory and the scalar field of IWOD gravity comes to sight if one considers the gravitational coupling and self-interaction terms as potential function of the scalar field.
-In its minimum, the ground state of the scalar field specifies a (non-Riemannian) scale choice of the Weyl geometry which establishes units for measuring mass, length, time etc. In his correspondence with Einstein on the physical acceptability of his generalized geometry Weyl conjectured, or postulated, an adaptation of atomic clocks to (Weylian) scalar curvature.
+Strong reasons speak in favour of its integrable version (iWOD gravity) close to, but not identical with, (pseudo-) Riemannian geometry.
+An intriguing parallel between the Higgs field of electroweak theory and the scalar field of iWOD gravity comes into sight if one includes the gravitational coupling into the potential of the scalar field.
+This suggests to consider a common biquadratic potential for the two scalar fiels (section 5).
+In its minimum, the ground state of the scalar field specifies a (non-Riemannian) scale choice of the Weyl geometry which establishes units for measuring mass, length, time etc, and gives rise to the vacuum expectation value and mass of the Higgs field.

+In his correspondence with Einstein on the physical acceptability of his generalized geometry Weyl conjectured, or postulated, an adaptation of atomic clocks to (Weylian) scalar curvature.
 In this way, according to Weyl, measuring devices would indicate a scaling in which (Weylian) scalar curvature becomes constant (Weyl gauge).
 This conjecture is supported, in a surprising way, by evaluating the potential condition of the gravitational scalar field.
-If, moreover, the gravitational scalar field `communicates' with the electroweak Higgs field, clock adaptation to the ground state of the scalar field gets a field theoretic foundation in electroweak theory (section 5).
-The question is now, whether such a transition between IWOD gravity and electroweak theory indicates a physical connection or whether it is not more than an accidental feature of the two theories.
+If, moreover, the gravitational scalar field `communicates' with the electroweak Higgs field, clock adaptation to the ground state of the scalar field gets a field theoretic foundation in electroweak theory (section 5.3, 5.4).
+The question is now open, whether such a transition between iWOD gravity and electroweak theory indicates a physical connection or whether it is only an accidental feature of the two theories.